threecuptea/spark_tutorial_2/README.md

        d) DataFrame Join of access log data with diamond.csv

     4. DanubeStatesAnalysis
-       A task for Rovi to ensure the java-transform system is compatible with Pri-java-transform system by analyze log entries, including parsing, filter data by pubId and grouping.
+       A task for Rovi to ensure the java-transform system is compatible with Pri-java-transform system by analyzing log entries, including parsing, filter data by pubId and grouping.

     5. SparkSessionZipsExample to be familiar with Spark 2 Dataset/ DataFrame operation.